christophevg/human-parser-generator/README.md

 The objectives are:

-* start from an EBNF-like notation, e.g. allow copy pasting existing grammars and (maybe almost) be done with it.
+* start from a **standard EBNF grammar**, e.g. allow copy pasting existing grammars and (maybe almost) be done with it.
-* generate code, as if it were written by a human developer:
+* generate code, as if it were **written by a human developer**:
 	* generate functional classes to construct the AST
 	* generate parser logic that is readable and understandable
-* be self hosting: the project should be able to generate itself.
+* be **self hosting**: the generator should be able to generate a parser for itself.

-The project will initially target C#.
-No other target language is planned at this point.
+> The project will initially target C#, which is also the language of the generator itself.
+Once the generator is stable, support for generating other languages can be added.

-**Disclaimer** I'm not aiming for feature completeness and only add support for what I need at a given time ;-)

 ## Current Status